tedneward/Azgaarnoth/Magic/UndeadGrafts.md

 ## New Player Options
 Undead grafts are formed by attaching dead flesh or parts to a still-living body, the results of vile experimentation by pale masters seeking to become more like the undead creatures they keep in the study, while still retaining some sense of mortality.
 The grafts detailed in this section have no statistics of their own.
 Instead, a graft may improve some ability or characteristic of the creature it's attached to, or grant the creature a new ability entirely.

 While [pale masters](/Classes/PaleMaster.md) obtain an undead graft upon reaching third level and selecting their deathless axiom, this section has been included for other classes to obtain an undead graft.
-Those considering this need to deeply consider the ramifications of grafting an undead appendage; Some who consider undead creatures as vile abominations might not openly accept deformation of the living with undead appendages, and those few who revere the undead may take offense at the idea of carving them up into parts for use by the living.
+Those considering this need to deeply consider the ramifications of grafting an undead appendage; some who consider undead creatures as vile abominations might not openly accept deformation of the living with undead appendages, and those few who revere the undead may take offense at the idea of carving them up into parts for use by the living.

 ## Master Grafter Crafter
 As this type of work is typically shunned in civilized areas throughout the realms, most of those that specialize in these types of operations are not adventurers: it is not easy being one skilled enough to do the work and carries an inventory of undead appendages -- gods have mercy if players want to try this on their own...